identiops/terraform-hcloud-k3s/README.md

 Start using your favorite Kubernetes tools to interact with the cluster.
 One of the first steps usually involves
-[deploying an ingress controller](#add-ingress-controller-and-load-balancer) since this configuration doesn't ship with one.
+[deploying an ingress controller](#add-ingress-controller-and-load-balancer) since this configuration doesn't ship one.

 In addition, a few convenience scripts were created to help with maintenance: